pr2tik1/midas-task-2/README.md

 source midastaskenv/bin/activate
 ```

-The 'nbs' folder contains all of the jupyter notebooks.
-These jupyter notebooks are my solution to the tasks.
-They are:
+The notebook 'character-recognition-using-cnn' contains all solution to the tasks.

-    1. Character Recognition: Part 1
-    2.
-    3.

 The data for all three tasks are in 'data' folder.
 The get_labels.py script was used to create a dataframe of images and their respective classes.
-The script need not be run, because the final csv file is savedas 'Labels.csv' file.
-Each notebook has its own objective.
+The script need not be run, because the final csv file is savedas 'labels.csv' file.
+The notebook has all the objective listed in it.
 Necessary explanations are given inside the notebook itself.

 ## Author